CodeYourFuture/immersive-go-course/projects/output-and-error-handling/README.md

 ### Make sure that:

-1. all error messages are clear and useful to the user,
+1. All error messages are clear and useful to the user.
-2. we're properly printing to standard out or standard error when appropriate
+2. We're properly printing to standard out or standard error when appropriate.
-3. our program always exits with an appropriate exit code.
+3. Our program always exits with an appropriate exit code.